-Decen nber 31, 2022 Dece mber 31, 2021

-Debt Discount/ Del bt Discount/

-P rincipal 1 Issuance Net I Principal Issuance Net
+December 31, 2023 December 31, 2022

+Debt Debt

+Discount/ D iscount/

+Prin Principal Issuance Amount Costs A Net Pı rincipal Is ssuance Net

-A mount Costs Amount Amount Costs Amount
+Am Costs Costs mount A mount

-2021 BSP Term Loan \$ 68,901 \$ (1,750) \$ 67,151 \$ 98,505 \$ (2,986) \$ 95,519
+2021 BSP Term Loan \$ \$ \$ \$ 68,901 \$ (1,750) \$ 67,151

 ^{} The term loan was valued using the discounted cash flow method to determine the implied debt discount.
-The debt discount and issuance costs are being amortized over the life of the term loan on a straight-line basis which approximates the effective interest method.
+The debt discount and issuance costs are amortized over the life of the term loan on a straight-line basis which approximates the effective interest method.

 On June 2, 2021, the Company and certain of its subsidiaries, as borrowers, entered into a First Lien Term Loan Facility Credit Agreement (the "2021 BSP Term Loan Agreement") with Benefit Street Partners L.L.C., as Sole Lead Arranger, and BSP Agency, LLC, as agent, for a \$99.0 million first-lien secured term loan (the "Initial Term Loan") and a \$19.0 million delayed draw term loan (the "Delayed Draw Term Loan" and collectively, the "2021 BSP Term Loan").
 Net proceeds from the issuance of the 2021 BSP Term Loan, after deduction of \$2.2 million in closing fees and \$0.5 million of other administrative fees paid directly to the lenders, totaled \$96.3 million.
 These fees are amortized over the life of the 2021 BSP Term Loan on a straight-line basis which approximates the effective interest method.
-Proceeds from the Initial Term Loan, together with available cash from the Company, were used to repay the Company's existing term loan (the "2019 Recap Term Loan" formerly known as the "New Term Loan" in prior filings) under the agreement dated as of August 9, 2019 with Cortland Capital Market Services LLC, as agent for certain investor parties.
+Proceeds from the Initial Term Loan, together with available cash from the Company, were used to repay the Company's former term loan (the "2019 Recap Term Loan" formerly known as the "New Term Loan" in prior filings) under the agreement dated as of August 9, 2019 with Cortland Capital Market Services LLC, as agent for certain investor parties.
 The Delayed Draw Term Loan provision was designed to provide necessary capital to redeem any of the Company's outstanding 3.25% convertible senior notes due 2023, upon their maturity, which, upon repayment of the 2019 Recap Term Loan, accelerated to no later than 91 days from the repayment of the 2019 Recap Term Loan, or September 1, 2021.
 On July 29, 2021, the Company terminated its Delayed Draw Term Loan option as it determined it had sufficient liquidity to fund any outstanding convertible senior notes that remained upon maturity.

-Amounts outstanding under the 2021 BSP Term Loan bear interest at either (i) LIBOR plus 6.50% - 7.00% (determined by reference to a net leverage pricing grid), subject to a 1.00% LIBOR floor, or (ii) base rate plus 5.50% - 6.00% (determined by reference to a net leverage pricing grid), subject to a 2.00% base rate floor.
-The 2021 BSP Term Loan matures in June 2027.
+Amounts outstanding under the 2021 BSP Term Loan bore interest at either (i) LIBOR plus 6.50% - 7.00% (determined by reference to a net leverage pricing grid), subject to a 1.00% LIBOR floor, or (ii) base rate plus 5.50% - 6.00% (determined by reference to a net leverage pricing grid), subject to a 2.00% base rate floor.
+The 2021 BSP Term Loan was termed to mature in June 2027.